Ten Maintenance and Driver Tips to Improve Safety as Temperatures Drop

 Fuel condition is also important during extreme cold.
 Using a winterblend fuel can help prevent issues in cold temperatures.

 Not only are the roads covered in snow and ice in the winter, tractors and trailers can become covered in it as well.
 Ice accumulation on the roof of the trailer can dislodge at highway speed and large pieces have been known to go airborne, causing damage to other vehicles.
-Plus, several states, including New Jersey and Connecticut, mandate snow removal.
+Plus, several states mandate snow removal.
 However, drivers need to use caution when finding solutions to snow buildup.

 Sometimes simply slowing down is the best way to improve safety in severe weather.
 This is especially true as drivers approach bridges or overpasses, which usually freeze first.
 To account for decreased speeds, dispatchers may need to build in time or accommodate drivers that need to make a change to their schedule.